Showing posts with label Medical Terminology. Show all posts

 The 3 Hardest Things to Learn as a Health Unit Coordinator (Video)

-I was asked a question on my YouTube channel about what is the hardest thing to learn as a Health Unit Coordinator.
+On my YouTube channel, I was asked what is the hardest thing to learn as a Health Unit Coordinator.
 I replied with three answers.

 1. Learning medical terminology.